iBeacon and Beacon App: 10 Best Apps that are Leading the Pack

 Like Nearbee, Locate Beacon can be used to locate and identify beacons in proximity.
 It is compatible with Eddystone, iBeacon as well as Altbeacon formats.
 It provides push notifications based on campaigns broadcasted through Bluetooth beacons.

-These are the best apps in my opinion.
+These listed best iBeacon apps detect beacons in proximity, supply notifications, and make it easy to connect.
 Do you know some other beacon-enabled apps that make the cut?
 Let us know in the comments below.